News (the blog)

 We are following developments.

 In May we were at the Fling by the River.
 Our marquee was visited by old friends and we recruited new members.
-In October we shall be holding our Spooky Fun event, and look forward to seeing many well-dressed young spooks.
+In October we held our Spooky Fun event, and were visited by many well-dressed young spooks.
 And during the year Libby Hughes, our Core Path inspector, reported to Stirling Council on the condition of the path over the hill.